droxit/roxcomposer/doc/handbook.md

 *roxcomposer* is a software development framework for building microservice architectures.
 It consists of various interlocking parts:

 * a service communication and routing protocol based on Google protocol buffers
-* a service base class written in Python which allows easy implementation of Python services including a logging interface
+* a service base class written in Python which allows easy implementation of Python services
-* a control process that allows configurable REST endpoints for starting services, defining pipelines and injecting messages into a pipeline via HTTP
+* a Node.js control process that provides configurable REST endpoints for starting services, defining pipelines and injecting messages into a pipeline via HTTP
+* a dockerized monitoring environment based on the Elasticstack (optional)

 ## Contents